 • Understanding and adapting to the company’s culture; and

-• Counseling to help the newly employed veteran work through the job situations that she or he finds most troublesome.
+• Counseling to help the newly employed veteran work through the job situations that they find most troublesome.

-• Employment Development Plan (EDP) - An individualized written plan or intervention strategy for serving an individual who, as a result of a needs assessment, vocational interests, aptitudes, work history, etc., defines a reasonable vocational or employment goal.
-The EDP includes developmental services or steps required to reach goals and accomplishments made by the individual.
+Employment Development Plan (EDP) – An individualized written plan (may be called an Individual Employment Plan (IEP) or a different term may be used) or intervention strategy for serving an individual who, as a result of a needs assessment, vocational interests, aptitudes, work history, etc., defines a reasonable vocational or employment goal.
+The EDP includes developmental services or steps required to reach goals and overcome all employment barriers, along with accomplishments made by the individual.

-• Employment Service - The state level organization or public labor exchange system affiliated with the Department of Labor’s United States Employment Service funded under the Wagner- Peyser Act.
+Employment Service – The state-level organization or public labor exchange system affiliated with the DOL’s United States Employment Service funded under the Wagner-Peyser Act.

-• Employment Rate in the 2nd Quarter After Exit - The percentage of program participants who are in unsubsidized employment during the 2nd quarter after exit from the program.
-The rate is computed by dividing the number of exiters employed in the 2nd quarter after exit by the total number of exiters for the reporting period.
+Employment Rate in the 2nd Quarter After Exit– The percentage of program participants who are in unsubsidized employment during the second quarter after exit from the program.
+The rate is computed by dividing the number of exiters employed in the second quarter after exit by the total number of exiters for the reporting period.

-• Employment Rate in the 4th Quarter After Exit - The percentage of program participants who are in unsubsidized employment during the 4th quarter after exit from the program.
-The rate is computed by dividing the number of exiters employed in the 4th quarter after exit by the total number of exiters for the reporting period.
+Employment Rate in the 4th Quarter After Exit– The percentage of program participants who are in unsubsidized employment during the fourth quarter after exit from the program.
+The rate is computed by dividing the number of exiters employed in the fourth quarter after exit by the total number of exiters for the reporting period.

 • Re-opening: Participants that exit and return for services within 90 days of exit retain their original enrollment/eligibility status.
-This is not a new enrollment as the participant received services within 90 days of exit.
+This is not a new enrollment, as the participant received services within 90 days of exit.
+The grant recipient must delete placement data related to the previous exit from the performance report.

 Once a participant becomes an exiter, the sequence for tracking outcomes is determined by the exit quarter.
-Those participants experiencing a gap in service of 90 days or more due to condition, and/or temporary departure from the area such as for National Guard/Reserve duty may be temporarily exempted from being exited for a portion of the grant recipient’s period of performance.
+Those participants experiencing a gap in service of 90 days or more due to a condition or circumstance, and/or temporary departure from the area such as for National Guard/Reserve duty, may be temporarily exempted from being exited for a portion of the grant recipient’s PoP.

 • Supporting the ability of participants to create household budgets, initiate savings plans, and make informed financial decisions;